 In 2015, 5,350 pedestrians were killed in traffic crashes in the United States, 15% of all traffic fatalities.1

-GHSA's latest Spotlight on Highway Safety Report on pedestrian fatalities anticipated a 10% increase for 2015.
-Final NHTSA data showed a 9.5% increase.1
+GHSA's latest Spotlight on Highway Safety Report on pedestrian fatalities anticipates an 11% increase for 2016.

 Each year about 2 percent of fatalities resulting from motor vehicle crashes are bicyclists.
 In 2015, 815 cyclists were killed.1

-GHSA recognizes the importance of bicyclist and pedestrian safety.
-Several of its member State Highway Safety Offices (SHSOs) administer programs focused on improving safety for people who ride bikes and walk.
+GHSA recognizes the importance of bicyclist and pedestrian safety, and its member State Highway Safety Offices (SHSOs) administer programs focused on improving safety for people who ride bikes and walk.

 1 National Center for Statistics and Analysis.
 (2016, August).
 2015 Motor Vehicle Crashes: Overview (Traffic Safety Facts Crash•Stats.
 Report No. DOT HS 812 318).
 Washington, DC: National Highway Traffic Safety Administration. https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/812318